DanielAJL/js-carousel/README.md

-# A Parcel Boilerplate
+# A JS Carousel

-Hopefully, someday, this will be a Parcel Boilerplate that doesn't suck!
+Let's try to make a JS carousel.

 # Usage